 The last example i will give here involves cut planning, a supposedly simple process: you take a piece of raw material (let’s think of a very expensive carbon-fiber), and you cut parts from it.
 You need it for the production.
 Initially, it seems like a rather simple geometrical problem.
 However, it’s actually one of the more interesting problems to think about, when dealing with optimization.

 First, as mentioned, we need to optimize the way we cut the parts, so the smallest possible amount of material is lost.
 But, we must also consider our work orders – some parts might be more urgent than others, and all could refer to the same potential piece of available material.

 Below is an example that shows the traditional way of cutting a specific material into different parts.
 Each type is cut separately.

 here, the same cutting is done based on smart calculations.
 All parts are mixed and cut from the same sheet, resulting in almost 20% material saved:

 Context is relevant here as well.
 If we only consider the geometric aspects of the problem, then yes, it’s still not that extremely complicated.

 But processes on the shop floor are never ‘just about’ something.

-I hope you can now see the differences between having a data system that includes fancy reports and dashboards, and a system that is based on AI algorithms.
-AI systems should be smarter than you in a way that allows them to help you navigate through multiple complicated factory floor processes, optimizing your decision making, giving you recommendations and actionable insights in real-time, every time.
+I hope you can now clearly see the differences between having a data system that includes fancy reports and dashboards, and a system that is based on AI algorithms.
+IIoT is all about gathering data, analyzing it and making the connections between all the elements of a process so that it can be fully optimized, with the potential for significant savings in terms of time, labor, material and cost.
+AI systems should be smarter than you in a way that allows them to help you navigate through multiple complicated factory floor processes, optimizing your decision making and giving you recommendations and actionable insights in real-time, every time.